 Section 2.
 Findings.
-After considering Staff's report, both submitted in writing and presented orally and the public, the Town Council finds, pursuant to Subsection 13-306(b) of the

-Town Code, that the proposed amendment is consistent with the Town of Miami Lakes

-Comprehensive Plan and the criteria for evaluation of an amendment to the Land Development

-Code found at Subsection 13-306(b) of the Town Code as provided for in the Staff

-Recommendation and Analysis Report.
+After considering Staff's report, both submitted in writing and presented orally and the public, the Town Council finds, pursuant to Subsection 13-306(b) of the Town Code, that the proposed amendment is consistent with the Town of Miami Lakes Comprehensive Plan and the criteria for evaluation of an amendment to the Land Development Code found at Subsection 13-306(b) of the Town Code as provided for in the Staff Recommendation and Analysis Report.

 Section 3.
 Approval.
-The Town Council hereby adopts the amendment as provided at of Miami Lakes that are in conflict with this Ordinance are hereby repealed.
+The Town Council hereby adopts the amendment as provided at Exhibit "A"

+Section 4.
+Repeal of Conflicting Provisions.
+All provisions of the Code of the Town of Miami Lakes that are in conflict with this Ordinance are hereby repealed.